Although delusional disorders are difficult to treat because patient's are resistant to seek care, what is the treatment of choice?

 A GAD patient presents to your office after being prescribed an SSRI by his PCP.
 He seems extremely agitated when you try to elicit history from him and he states that his anxiety has gotten significantly worse since he began taking the drug a few days ago.
 Without looking at his chart, what do you think his PCP prescribed him?

-c) Paxil
+c) Restlessness

 Which of the following is the MOST effective treatment for GAD?